-Therefore, the tax treaty policy framework should be agreed on a whole-of-government basis and decisions to depart from specific policy choices endorsed in the UN or the OECD Models should be, if possible, exceptional and always carefully reasoned.
+Therefore, the tax treaty policy framework should be agreed on a whole-of-government basis and decisions to depart from specific policy choices endorsed in the UN or the OECD Models should be, if possible, limited and always carefully reasoned.
+Some regional organisations may also be helpful resources to obtain advice when designing a tax treaty policy framework and model.

-In light of the above factors, a sensible starting position for the development of the tax treaty policy framework would be for a country to carefully consider all the provisions of the UN Model and the OECD Model (including the alternative provisions contained in its Commentary) and the interaction of those provisions with their own domestic and international tax policy, with a particular focus on defining a policy position on each of the following (with an inclination to protect source country taxing rights):
+In light of the above factors, a sensible starting position for the development of the tax treaty policy framework would be for a country to carefully consider the provisions of the UN Model and the OECD Model (including the alternative provisions contained in its Commentary) and the interaction of those provisions with their own domestic and international tax policy, with a particular focus on defining a policy position on each of the following (with an inclination to protect source country taxing rights):

-- Withholding tax rates for dividends, interest, royalties, technical service fees, and capital gains; - A MAP-based tiebreaker for dual resident entities; - A definition of permanent establishment ("PE"), which may include a services PE; - A technical services fee article following Article 12A of the UN Model; - A definition of royalties including payments for the use of industrial, commercial or scientific equipment; - The right to comprehensively tax indirect transfers of immovable property; and - A principal purpose test ("PPT"), with the consideration of the use of a limitation-on-benefits ("LOB") provision; and - All the other BEPS tax treaty-related measures.
+- Withholding tax rates for dividends, interest, royalties, technical service fees, and capital gains; - A MAP-based tiebreaker for dual resident entities; - A definition of permanent establishment ("PE"), which may include a services PE; - A technical services fee article following Article 12A of the UN Model; - A definition of royalties including payments for the use of industrial, commercial or scientific equipment; - The right to comprehensively tax indirect transfers of immovable property; - Assistance in the collection of taxes; - A principal purpose test ("PPT"), with the consideration of the use of a limitation-on-benefits ("LOB") provision; and - Other BEPS tax treaty-related measures, in particular those to protect tax treaties from inappropriate use (including treaty shopping) and to enhance dispute prevention and resolution.

-In applying this tax treaty policy framework when preparing for each negotiation, countries should ensure that they analyze at least the following points:
+In applying the tax treaty policy framework when designing a country's model or preparing for a particular negotiation, countries should ensure that they analyze at least the following points and adapt as appropriate (see also subsection C.5.):

-- The objectives of entering into the tax treaty, with confirmation that alternative instruments have been considered; - The reasons for entering into a tax treaty with the specific treaty partner, including the current volume of cross-border trade and investment with the treaty partner; - How the tax treaty is expected to increase the level of cross-border trade and investment with the treaty partner; - An estimation of the potential revenue effect of the treaty for the country and - Any other benefits or costs to the country that may result from the tax treaty.
+- The objectives of entering into the tax treaty, with confirmation that alternative instruments have been considered; - The reasons for entering into a tax treaty with the specific treaty partner, - The current volume of cross-border trade and investment with the treaty partner; - How the tax treaty is expected to increase the level of cross-border trade and investment with the treaty partner; - An estimation of the potential revenue effect of the treaty for the country; - Whether there are policies and existing tax legislation in the country, that may be in conflict with a treaty; and - Any other benefits or costs to the country that may result from the tax treaty.

-- See paragraphs 63 76 of the UN Manual
+- ► See paragraphs 63 76 of the UN Manual

 - ► Find the 2017 OECD Model (PDF)

 - ► Find the 2017 UN Model (PDF)

+- ► For an example of a regional treaty model, find the ATAF Model

 - Find information about commitments in the context of the Inclusive Framework on BEPS

-- Find information about commitments in the context of the Global Forum on Transparency and

-Exchange of Information

-- ► Find the 2020 PCT Toolkit on "Taxation of Offshore Indirect Transfers" - + B.2.
+- ► Find information about commitments in the context of the Global Forum on Transparency and Exchange of Information - ► Find the 2020 PCT Toolkit on "Taxation of Offshore Indirect Transfers"

++ B.2.
 Designing a country's tax treaty model